Place Value: Lolly Shop

 - Use the groups of tens and hundreds to name the number: Students recognise the place value pattern that emerges when making tens and hundreds.
 This is investigated in the next phase of the task.
 Again, you might ask students how many lollies there would be if another 5 rolls were added to their collection.

-In the reSolve Lolly Shop, students build base 10 blocks for themselves as they make rolls and boxes of lollies; 10 lollies go into a roll and 10 rolls make a box which forms the hundreds, tens, and ones base 10 blocks.
+In the reSolve Lolly Shop, students build base 10 blocks for themselves as they make rolls and boxes of lollies—10 lollies make one roll and 10 rolls make one box, which forms the hundreds, tens, and ones base 10 blocks.

 Create a class version of Ms Fizz's Record Chart (you can use the slide provided in the Lolly Shop PowerPoint).
 Record data on how many boxes, rolls and loose lollies students had in their collection, and the total number of lollies in their collection.
 Don’t correct errors at this stage.